mikeguta/mushroom-strategy/docs/full-example.md

-Here is a full example using all the options provided with the strategy.
+# Full example using all the options provided with the strategy

 ```yaml
 strategy: